tianweigong/fabreading_validationEXP/README.md

 Matritals and data of valifation experiments in FAB reading paper.

-See https://github.com/tianweigong/fabreading for more information.
+🔥IMPORTANT🔥: See https://github.com/tianweigong/fabreading for more information.